-‘Experience tourism’ combines Roman ruins in the morning, a talk on church abuse in the afternoon
+‘Experience’ tourism combines Roman ruins in the morning, a talk on church abuse in the afternoon

 “We came here for St. Peter and the Colosseum, but when they offered us this experience, I just wanted to go,” said Joseph Purdy, 72, a retiree from Rehoboth Beach, Del.

 The juxtaposition of scenic and tragic is hardly new to European tourism.
-As Purdy noted: “You may go to Germany for the beer and the castles, but the Holocaust did happen there, Hitler happened, so you wouldn’t understand German history if you didn’t take into account concentration camps, as well.”
+As Purdy noted, “You may go to Germany for the beer and the castles, but the Holocaust did happen there, Hitler happened, so you wouldn’t understand German history if you didn’t take into account concentration camps, as well.”

 But as people begin to travel the world again for the first time since the start of the pandemic, there may be an increase in demand for the sort of tourism that involves more than stunning sites.

-“This is what mass tourism has been gradually morphing into,” said Vincenzo Nocifora, a professor of Sociology of Tourism at Rome’s La Sapienza University.
+“This is what mass tourism has been gradually morphing into,” said Vincenzo Nocifora, professor of the sociology of tourism at Rome’s Sapienza University.
 “I’m no longer leaving so as to just ‘see’ things.
 I’m seeking an experience.
 I want to go home enriched by something meaningful.”

 The United States has seen that instinct evident in people making pilgrimages along the new Civil Rights Trail.